nonprofit organization

 Hi my name is Sailee Charlu

+Hi my name is Sailee Charlu!
 I am a spoken poet.
 I am a highschooler at the Orange County School of the Arts studying in the conservatories of creative writing and visual arts.
 I have a deep interest in socio-cultural divides and educational equality.
 As a result, I have learned to express my experience as a professional spoken poet with the California Get Lit Spoken Poetry Troupe.
 As the lead prosecutor of my Mock Trial national team and founder of the National Civic Leadership of American OCSA chapter, I have a deeply-vested interest in the art of communication and leadership in the youth!

 Hi my name is Robin Kim

+Hi my name is Robin Kim.
 I am an attorney for the OCSA Mock Trial team, a member of OCSA’s Student Culture Executive Board, and the founder of OCSA Keeping the Culture.
 My passion for public advocacy and activism drives me to educate children in underserved communities about the power of their opinions and stories, equipping the next generation with the skills to stand up for what is right.

 Mission statement

 The Lit League is a nonprofit organization dedicated to empowering underserved middle school students through the art of slam poetry across Santa Ana and Orange County.
-Our mission is to foster creative expression, build confidence, and create a platform for young voices to be heard.
+Our mission is to foster creative expression, fuel bilingualism in our Hispanic students, build confidence, and create a platform for young voices to be heard.
 We offer a dynamic blend of in-person workshops, Zoom training sessions, and online resources to equip students with the skills they need to excel in poetry and performance while teaching skills that will benefit them in academics and their professional careers.
 Throughout the year, students will join teams that work together under the guidance of teen coaches or mentors.
 They will be exposed to professional slam poets, learning the art of crafting and performing poetry and the power of storytelling.
 The culmination of this program will be a slam poetry competition in which participants showcase their work, compete for prizes, and celebrate their growth.
 Our goal is to create a supportive community of young poets who will continue to use their voices to inspire and create change in their communities.

 LIT LEAGUE ANTHOLOGY